Frequently Asked Dental Questions – Washington, PA

 Yes.
 We take digital photos and stone models of your smile as part of the smile analysis process.
 Then, a diagnostic wax model of how you would like your smile to look will be created.
-This will give you the opportunity to give us input on your final result before any work is done.
-Also images can be generated on the computer to better help you visualize the work to be done.
+This will allow you to give us input on your final result before any work is done.
+Also, images can be generated on the computer to better help you visualize the work to be done.

 At what age should children first see the dentist?

-Children should come in for their first “official” visit when they’re around three or four, old enough to sit in the dental chair.
+Children should come in for their first “official” visit when they are around three or four, old enough to sit in the dental chair.
 We suggest, however, that you bring them into the office a few months earlier, maybe when an older sibling or a parent has an appointment.
-We’ll give them a ride in the dental chair and let them get acquainted with our office in a fun, non-threatening way.
+We will let them sit in the dental chair and get acquainted with our office in a fun, non-threatening way.

 What different payment options do you provide?

 We offer a variety of payment options including cash, check, credit cards (Visa, AMX, MC, and Discover), automatic checking account deductions, and extended payment plans with CareCredit.

 Good question!
 Because of the caustic nature of whitening materials, it is a good idea to see a dentist and a licensed dental hygienist before deciding how to whiten your teeth.

 I have a temporary crown in my mouth.
 What happens if it comes off or breaks?

 In an emergency, you can place the crown back in your mouth as long as it is stable.
 If there is any question that it is not stable or not seated correctly, do not put it back in your mouth but instead, give us a call as soon as possible so that we can cement it back in place for you.